llvm/llvm-project/libcxx/docs/BuildingLibcxx.rst

 When a hardening assertion fails, the library invokes the ``_LIBCPP_ASSERTION_HANDLER`` macro.
 A vendor may provide a header that contains a custom definition of this macro and specify the path to the header via the ``LIBCXX_ASSERTION_HANDLER_FILE`` CMake variable.
-If provided, the contents of this header will be injected into library configuration headers, replacing the default implementation.
+If provided, this header will be included by the library and replace the default implementation.
 The header must not include any standard library headers (directly or transitively) because doing so will almost always create a circular dependency.
 The ``_LIBCPP_ASSERTION_HANDLER(message)`` macro takes a single parameter that contains an error message explaining the hardening failure and some details about the source location that triggered it.